PhilMele/M3Project/README.md

 ### 3.3 Create Grant <a name="create-grant"></a>
-This functionnality is only available to Granter and is triggered `create_new_grant().
+This functionnality is only available to Granter and is triggered by `create_new_grant().

 The function starts by checking user type.
 If the user type is not Granter, it will redirect the user to the Grantee dashboard: